Graph Transformers without Positional Encodings: Introduction

-\begin{itemize} \item Instead of adding positional information to node features and letting the attention mechanism figure out the strength of connection between a pair of nodes, we factorize the attention matrix in terms of fixed spectral distances and learned frequency importances.
-We posit such a factorization encodes important graph inductive biases from the frequency domain into the attention mechanism while being flexible enough to yield impressive performances across domains and objectives. \item We utilize valuable information from both the eigenvectors and the eigenvalues as advocated in \citet{SAN}, forgoing the assumption that higher frequencies are less important in determining node similarity. \item Presumably due to built-in inductive biases, our method takes fewer number of passes over the data while allowing us to train deeper models for a given parameter budget due to simpler transformer layers.
-Numerical experiments demonstrate the strength of our method, achieving (near) SOTA performances on common GNN benchmarks. \end{itemize}
+\begin{itemize} \item Instead of adding positional information to node features and letting the attention mechanism figure out the strength of connection between a pair of nodes, we factorize the attention matrix in terms of fixed node-pair "potentials" and learned frequency "importances".
+We posit such a factorization encodes important graph inductive biases from the frequency domain into the attention mechanism while being flexible enough to yield impressive performance across domains and objectives. \item We utilize valuable information from both the eigenvectors and the eigenvalues as advocated in \citet{SAN}, forgoing the assumption that higher frequencies are less important in determining node-pair interactions. \item The novel attention mechanism with built-in inductive biases allows us to train wider/deeper models for a given parameter budget due to simpler Transformer layers.
+Numerical experiments demonstrate the strength of our method, achieving near-SOTA performances on many common GNN benchmarks. \end{itemize}